Chris Villaire, CFP®

 Founder, Villaire Financial

-To earn the CFP designation, a person must complete an approved education program covering financial planning, taxes, retirement, investment management, insurance, and estate planning.
-They must accumulate at least 6,000 hours of professional experience in financial planning (or 4,000 hours in an apprenticeship pathway).
-They must pass a 170-question exam that covers all of the above areas in depth.
-And they must agree to the CFP Board's code of ethics and standards, which includes a fiduciary duty to clients.
+To earn the designation, a person must complete an approved education program covering financial planning, taxes, retirement, investment management, insurance, and estate planning, in addition to holding a bachelor's degree.
+They must accumulate at least 6,000 hours of professional experience in financial planning, or 4,000 hours through an apprenticeship pathway.
+They must pass a 170-question exam covering all of those areas in depth.
+And they must agree to the CFP Board's code of ethics and standards of conduct, which includes a fiduciary duty to clients.

-After earning the designation, CFPs must complete 30 hours of continuing education every two years to stay current.
+After earning the designation, CFP® professionals must complete 30 hours of continuing education every two years to stay current.

-Compared to titles like "financial consultant" or "wealth advisor," which require nothing beyond a brokerage license, the CFP represents a real bar.
+Compared to titles like "financial consultant" or "wealth advisor," which can require nothing beyond a brokerage license, the CFP® credential is standardized.

 The fiduciary standard is the most important practical difference.
-A CFP who serves as your financial advisor is legally and ethically required to act in your best interest.
+A CFP® professional serving as your financial advisor is legally and ethically required to act in your best interest.
 That's not true of every person calling themselves a financial advisor.

 What the Ongoing Relationship Actually Looks Like

-This is the part that people often don't know when they start looking.
-A lot of people think hiring a financial advisor means someone picks your stocks.
+This is the part that surprises most people when they start looking.
+A lot of folks assume hiring a financial advisor means someone picks your stocks.
 That's maybe 10% of it.

-Here's what the work actually looks like week to week and month to month:
+Here's what the work actually looks like month to month:

-- Quarterly reviews.
+- Semi-annual reviews.
 We look at what's changed in your life and financial situation, review your accounts and allocation, and make sure your plan still fits.
-Life changes faster than most people plan for.
+Life changes, and your financial plan should keep up with it.

 - Account rebalancing.
 When markets move, your allocation drifts.
-I monitor this and rebalance when it makes sense, factoring in taxes on the transactions.
+We monitor this and rebalance when it makes sense, factoring in the tax implications of any transactions.

 - Life event planning.
 New job, new baby, marriage, home purchase, inheritance, job loss.
 These are the moments when financial decisions are most consequential and most stressful.
-Being available for that is a core part of what I do.
+Being available for those conversations is something we prioritize.

 - Being a thinking partner.
 Sometimes you're not sure what to do.
 You got a raise and don't know how to allocate it.
-Your company is offering a buyout and you don't know if you should take it.
-Your parents want to add you to their accounts and you're not sure what the implications are.
+Your company is offering a buyout and you're not sure whether to take it.
+Your parents want to add you to their accounts and you don't know what the implications are.
 These conversations are part of the job.

-For a deeper look at how an ongoing planning relationship compares across the different ways advisors structure their work, see the post on fee-only vs. commission financial advisors.
+For a closer look at how an ongoing planning relationship works across different advisor structures, see the post on fee-only vs. fee-based financial advisors.

-The CFP designation is the most widely recognized and rigorous credential in personal financial planning.
-It's the one I'd look for first when evaluating any planner.
+The CFP® designation is the most widely recognized credential in personal financial planning, and it's the one I'd look for first when evaluating any planner.

 That said, other credentials exist and some are legitimate.
-A CPA with a PFS (Personal Financial Specialist) designation, for example, has deep tax expertise that complements financial planning well.
-A CFA (Chartered Financial Analyst) has rigorous investment analysis training, though the focus is more institutional than personal planning.
+A CPA with a PFS (Personal Financial Specialist) designation has deep tax expertise that complements financial planning well.
+A CFA (Chartered Financial Analyst) has rigorous investment analysis training, though the focus tends to be more institutional than personal planning.

 What I'd look for in combination:

-- A CFP designation (demonstrates breadth of planning knowledge)
+- A CFP® designation, which demonstrates breadth of planning knowledge

 - A fiduciary obligation at all times